-- i.
-A new traffic signal at the Grove Street entrance.
-Such signal shall use adaptive technology and shall be connected to the traffic signals at the proposed Grove Street and Recreation Road Extension intersection/NB Ramp and the Grove Street at Grove Street extension intersections..
-The signal and lane striping shall not encourage left hand turns into the Project. - ii.
-A ten-foot wide multi-use bicycle and pedestrian path constructed along the Project frontage. - iii.
-A pedestrian walkway, no less than six feet in width throughout its length along the Project frontage. - iv.
-A tree way no less than five feet in width throughout its length along the Project frontage. - v.
-Light poles separating the multi-use path track from the pedestrian walkway.
+- 3. no less than 5 feet in width from the southerly end of the Development Parcel's Grove Street frontage to the northerly corner of Grove Street and Asheville Road. - vi.
+A tree way no less than five feet in width throughout its length along the Development Parcel's Grove Street frontage on the easterly side of the two-way bicycle track. - vii.
+Light poles in a buffer separating the two-way bicycle track from the pedestrian walkway for the length of the Development Parcel's Grove Street frontage.
 This buffer shall be at least 2.5 feet wide.
-All details of the light poles including but not limited to type, height, fixtures, and level of illumination shall be reviewed and approved by the Commissioner of Public Works or his/her designee. - vi.
+All details of the light poles including but not limited to type, height, fixtures, and level of illumination shall be reviewed and approved by the Commissioner of Public Works or his/her designee. - viii.
 A crosswalk with a Rapid Reflectorized Flashing Beacon (the "RRFB") adjacent to the transit plaza between Buildings 6 and 7.
 The Petitioner shall also design and construct a sidewalk on the eastern side of Grove Street from the RRFB to the existing sidewalk north of the Project.
-The final location of these improvements shall be reviewed and approved by the Commissioner of Public Works or his/her designee. - vii.
-General grading and drainage improvements as shown on the approved plans. - viii.
-Signage. - ix.
-Extension of the multi-use path, as shown on the conceptual plans in the TIAS and at least ten feet in width, from the proposed roundabout adjacent to Ashville Road to Pine Grove Avenue. - b.
-Prior to the issuance of any Building Permits for any of the buildings, except for the non-residential and non-commercial portions of Buildings 9 and 10 (the parking garage), the Petitioner shall submit final engineered plans for the Grove Street Improvements for review and approval by the Public Facilities Committee and MassDOT.
+The final location of these improvements shall be reviewed and approved by the Commissioner of Public Works or his/her designee. - ix.
+The Off-Site Improvements Plans shall be updated to retain the crosswalk across Grove Street adjacent to 406-416 Grove Street. - x.
+General grading and drainage improvements on Grove Street as shown in the Special Permit Plan Set. - xi.
+Signage appropriate to direct pedestrians and bicyclists, subject to the approval of Traffic Council and/or the Public Facilities Committee and, to the extent necessary, MassDOT. - b.
+To the extent required, it shall be the responsibility of the Petitioner to receive all necessary approvals from MassDOT to complete the Grove Street Improvements. - c.
+Prior to the issuance of any building permits for any of the buildings, except for the Parking Garage, the Petitioner shall submit final engineered plans for the Grove Street Improvements for review and approval by the Public Facilities Committee and docket a petition with the Traffic Council, pursuant to Revised Ordinances, §19-29, for adoption of a regulation prohibiting left turns from Grove Street into the Project.
+Notwithstanding the foregoing, the Petitioner shall have no obligation to enforce any such traffic regulation and shall not be required to reconstruct the intersection at the Grove Street entrance to the Project in connection with the same.